13 New Year’s Resolutions That Finally Work—Here’s the Method

 - Stop relying on mental juggling

-The result is that your brain becomes what it’s meant to be again—a thinking tool, not a storage unit.
+The result is that your brain returns to what it’s meant to do—a tool for thinking, not a place to store everything.

-And once you make that shift, a lot of productivity-related new year’s resolutions stop being about effort and start being about structure.
+And once you make that shift, many productivity-focused new year’s resolutions become less about trying harder and more about building better systems.

 8. I Start Before I Feel Ready